 Decisions on whether the use of PEG feeding tubes and similar devices are the most appropriate intervention need to be taken with care and have been subject to guidance from the Royal College of Physicians.
-Placement of a PEG would be done with the person's informed consent as part of a co-produced care plan.
-If the person were to lack the capacity to make such a decision, then the care could still be offered under the Mental Capacity Act via a Best Interests Decision.
+Ideally, placement of a PEG would be done with the person's informed consent as part of a co-produced care plan, with the support of that persons carer / parent where applicable.
+If the person were to lack the capacity to make such a decision, then the care could still be authorised under relevant legislation (e.g. The Children's Act or the Mental Capacity Act) via a Best Interests Decision.